ngancz/ngancz.github.io/_pages/about.md

 ---
 Childhood and adolescence are important times for the development of the brain-gut- microbiome axis.
-The "brain-gut-microbiome axis" is the system that lets the brain and gut talk to each other and to the microbiome: the microorganisms that inhabit our body.
-Normally, the microorganisms that live in and on our bodies help us to stay healthy, but sometimes, distruptions to the balance of the microbiome can increase our risk for disease.
-Understanding how early experiences can affect our health by changing our brain-gut-microbiome axis will help us to figure out new ways to stay healthy.
+The "brain-gut-microbiome axis" is the system that lets the brain and gut talk to each other and to the microbiome: the microorganisms, or germs, that inhabit our body.
+Usually, the microorganisms that live in and on our bodies help us to stay healthy, but sometimes, distruptions to the balance of the microbiome can increase our risk for disease.
+Understanding how our bodies, brains, and the friendly germs that live in and around us all work together will help us to figure out new ways to help kids grow up happy and healthy.

 Research Methods
 ---